jimidorcas/jimidorcas/README.md

-a# 👋 Hi, I’m Dorcas
+👋 Hi, I’m Dorcas

 🔐 **Cybersecurity Analyst** with a growing focus in **Identity & Access Management (IAM)** and **Risk Management**.
-I enjoy breaking down security challenges into practical, actionable solutions — from monitoring and detection to designing policies and reducing risk exposure.
+I enjoy breaking down security challenges into practical, actionable solutions - from monitoring and detection to designing policies and reducing risk exposure.

 ---